Letsplaybar/ansible-vapoursynth/Readme.md

 ## Initialise
-In order for ansible to run error-free on the server, python must be installed on the server. to ensure this, execute the following command: `ansible-playbook -i inventory/hosts init.yml`
+In order for ansible to run error-free on the server, python must be installed on the server. to ensure this, execute the following command: `ansible-playbook -i inventory/hosts init.yml` (This command does not need to be executed if the script is only to install Vapoursynth on the local machine.)

 ___
 ## Setup